Arizona Western College is accredited by the Higher Learning Commission

 The Higher Learning Commission was founded in 1895 for the purpose of establishing close relations between the colleges and secondary schools of the region.
 Throughout its history, the Association has been committed to the improvement of education at all levels through evaluation and accreditation.
 Today, the Association is a membership organization of colleges and schools in nineteen states (Arizona, Arkansas, Colorado, Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, New Mexico, North Dakota, Ohio, Oklahoma, South Dakota, West Virginia, Wisconsin, and Wyoming), Department of Defense schools, and the schools and colleges in sovereign U.S. tribal nations within the nineteen states.
 The Commission controls the use of its name, logo, and intellectual property.
-Two independent corporations also hold membership in the Association.
+Two independent corporations also hold membership in the Commission.
 The Commission on Accreditation and School Improvement (CASI), headquartered in Tempe, Arizona, accredits schools offering education at the kindergarten through twelfth-grade levels as well as non-degree-granting postsecondary schools.
 CASI works extensively through state committees throughout the region.
 The Higher Learning Commission, located in Chicago, accredits degree-granting organizations of higher education.
 The two Commissions are legally empowered to conduct accrediting activities for educational organizations.

 In September 2012, the Higher Learning Commission began a three-year transition during which the Program to Evaluate an Advance Quality (PEAQ) will be replaced by two Pathways, the Standard Pathway, and the Open Pathway.
 Arizona Western College has transitioned to the Open Pathway.